-- Load communication software
+- 1. Load communication software

 - 2. Dial

-- Establish On-Line connection
+- 3. Establish On-Line connection

 - 4. Terminate Call

 A simple way to dial is from the keyboard of your computer or terminal.
-You enter a command on the keyboard to tell the Series II Modem to dial.
+You enter a command on the keyboard to tell the modem to dial.

 If you use a sophisticated communications software package, the software tells you to enter phone numbers and other information.
 If this is the case, the software, and not you, gives the dialing commands to the modem.
-All of the commands, option registers and intelligent features of the Series II Modem are taken care of by the software.
+All of the commands, option registers and intelligent features of the modem is taken care of by the software.

-If you are giving commands directly to your modem (and not through your software), each command must begin with AT (AT tention Characters).
+If you are giving commands directly to your modem (and not through your software), each command must begin with AT (ATtention Characters).
 AT characters may be entered in upper or lower case.